Alexander Wittek

 Alexander Wittek (12 October 1852, Sisak – 11 May 1894, Graz) was an Austrian-Hungarian architect and chess master.

+Wittek died in a lunatic asylum in Graz in 1894, having been diagnosed with a "paralytic mental disorder" the previous year.
+Contradictory sources attribute his death to either suicide or tuberculosis.

+Career

-As an architect, Wittek worked in Bosnia and Herzegovina during Austro-Hungarian Empire.
-His most well-known works in Sarajevo are the City Hall building called "Vijećnica" (1892–1894) which later became the National Library and the Sebilj public fountain (1891), both of which were built in the pseudo-Moorish style.
+As an architect, Wittek worked in Bosnia and Herzegovina during the Austro-Hungarian Empire.
+His most well-known works in Sarajevo are the City Hall building called "Vijećnica" (1892–1894) which later became the National Library and the Sebilj public fountain (1891), and in Mostar Hotel Neretva, all designed and built in the pseudo-Moorish style.

 Wittek was also a chess master.
 He tied for 5–6th at Berlin 1881 (2nd DSB–Congress, Joseph Henry Blackburne won), and was in 9th place at Vienna 1882 (Wilhelm Steinitz and Simon Winawer won).
 In 1882 he was ranked 9th in the world.

+Death in a lunatic asylum

 Wittek died in a lunatic asylum in Graz in 1894, having been diagnosed with a "paralytic mental disorder" the previous year.
 One source says that he committed suicide but another cites tuberculosis.